-In short, a tax levy is when the IRS legally seizes your property or your rights to property with the intent of selling it to satisfy your debt.
+In short, a tax levy is when the IRS legally seizes your property or your rights to property with the intent of selling it to satisfy your back taxes.
 Usually, the IRS will implement a tax levy as a last resort.
 When you discover yourself facing an IRS tax levy, it is because of a specific series of events.

-If the IRS assessed the taxes you owe and you receive a bill but refuse to pay the debt, you would be facing the potentially devastating force of the IRS.
+If the IRS assessed the taxes you owe and you receive a bill but refuse to pay the back taxes, you would be facing the potentially devastating force of the IRS.
 Next, the IRS will send you an official final notice of their intent to levy and of your right to request a hearing.
 You will receive these notices at the very least 30 days before the IRS implements the tax levy.

 If a levy such as the ones included in the exemptions listed above is issued, the IRS will send you a detailed letter explaining the seizure and the rights you have to appeal once the levy has been issued.
 The IRS only communicates through the US Postal Service.
 So you may want to keep a check on your mail while having issues with the IRS.

 Unpaid taxes can cost you more than you are willing to give up, but you may have no say in the matter depending on how dire the situation is.
-Promptly paying tax debt can prevent you from having to negotiate with the IRS in an attempt to maintain possession of your assets.
+Promptly paying back taxes can prevent you from having to negotiate with the IRS in an attempt to maintain possession of your assets.
 Assets that the IRS CAN levy are your income, bank accounts, retirement, federal payments, houses, vehicles, and real estate.

 There are assets that the IRS can NOT levy due to exemptions.
 Unemployment benefits along with specific annuity and pension benefits are exempt from a tax levy.
 Specific public assistance payments, disability payments connected to a service, and the revenue that comes from court-ordered child support are also exempt from a levy.
 Worker’s compensation from an injury and minimum weekly exempt income will not be levied.